nishimura5/timeline_kun/docs/README.md

 1. **Simplifying the planning of complex experimental schedules**
    - Visually represents experimental schedules
-   - Stores schedule data in CSV format (time values formatted as 'H:MM:SS' for Excel compatibility)
+   - Stores schedule data in CSV format
    - Allows intuitive insertion, deletion, and reordering of events using Excel
-   - Supports UTF-8 encoded CSV files, enabling editing in plain text editors

 2. **Integrating schedule planning and execution in a single tool**
    - Experimental schedules created with this tool can be directly used as timers
-   - Timer interface displays the current event, upcoming event, and remaining time in a clear layout
    - Timer can be started from any point, allowing test executions or real-time schedule modifications
    - Supports custom alarm sounds using 3-second WAV files

 3. **Controlling GoPro devices**
    - Start and stop recording based on schedules via BLE
    - Simultaneous control of multiple devices
-   - Support for long standby times through keep-alive signals sent every 10 seconds
+   - Support for long standby times through keep-alive signals sent every 3 seconds

 4. **Improving methodological transparency and reproducibility**
    - TSV log records in BIDS compliant events.tsv format